 - Even better, hang clothes outside to dry

-- Switch to LED light bulbs indoors and outdoors
+- Switch to LED light bulbs indoors and yellow LEDs outdoors.

 - Use energy efficient appliances

-- Pay extra for wind energy if your house is not suitable for solar energy
+- Switch to a solar or wind electric company if your house is not suitable for solar panels.

 - Plant native plants and trees.
-They are necessary for healthy ecosystems and ecosystems regulate climate.
+They are essential for healthy ecosystems.

 - Remove invasive plants